Omar371/A-Comprehensive-Multi-Stage-NIDS-Utilizing-GAN-For-Data-Balancing/README.md

 followed by a multi-class classifier to ensure faster and more efficient performance.
 Our proposed approach is evaluated on the CIC-IDS2018 dataset containing various up-to-date attacks.
-Our evaluation results verify the effi- cient performance of the proposed GAN implementation and the hierarchical multi-stage architecture.
-The paper concludes that the proposed approach resulted in a value of around 99% for the f1-score, precision, and recall metrics.
+Our evaluation results verify the efficient performance of the proposed GAN implementation and the hierarchical multi-stage architecture.
+The paper concludes that the proposed approach resulted in a value of around 92% for the f1-score, precision, and recall metrics.

 <p align="left">Figure 1: The architecture of proposed model.</p>
 <p align="center">